maurice1408/pd_shell/README.md

 ### Export (-x)

+The `pd_shell` export / import can be used for producing backups or promoting objects between QDC environments.
+Even driving promotion through venerable old makefiles!

-Export will create a zip file with the name:
+Export will create an export zip file with the name:

 For a source: